+Yes, we have enough sun here!
+More than Germany, the world’s solar leader.
 Prices have declined significantly since 2010, making the benefits of solar energy more accessible.
-Solar energy has been spreading across northern Indiana over the last several years.
+Solar energy has been spreading across northern Indiana over the last decade.

-In 2017 and 2019, more than 600 people attended workshops to learn about whether their home or business might be suitable and to identify barriers like shading, roof orientation, roof condition, cost, or extra approval steps required by Homeowners Associations or local Historic Districts.
+In 2017 and 2019, more than 500 people attended workshops to learn about whether their home or business might be suitable and to identify barriers like shading, roof orientation, roof condition, cost, or extra approval steps required by Homeowners Associations or local Historic Districts.

 Solarize Northern Indiana has assisted over 100 households and several churches and local businesses in going solar.
 In 2017, most of the projects were concentrated around Goshen and South Bend were the initiative was focused, as shown in the maps below:

-The number of residential solar projects within the City of Goshen limits quadrupled from 11 to 52.
+After the 2017 initiative, the number of residential solar projects within the City of Goshen limits quadrupled from 11 to 52.

 The number of South Bend solar homes jumped from 6 to 22 (Maps exclude new non-Solarize projects).

-Visit www.sirensolar.org to track the growth of solar across Indiana!
+For a map of solar projects across Indiana, visit www.sirensolar.org to track the growth of solar across Indiana!